gr8nishan/finqa/README.md

 - We used the dataset from this link https://github.com/czyssrs/finqa
-- Data is present in the below format
+- Data is present in below format
   - "pre_text": the texts before the table;
   - "post_text": the text after the table;
   - "table": the table;
-  - "id": unique example id. composed by the original report name plus an example index for this report.
+  - "id": unique example id. composed by the original report name plus example index for this report.
   - "qa": {
     "question": the question;
      "program": the reasoning program;